19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ### Evidence

-63\.—(1) All records, registers and other documents kept by the Director-General, the Director, any Port Health Officer or Health Officer or officer of the Board for the purposes of this Act shall be deemed to be public documents, and copies thereof or extracts therefrom certified by the officer responsible for the custody thereof to be true copies or extracts, as the case may be, subscribed by such officer with his name and his official title shall be admissible in evidence as proof of the contents of the documents or extracts therefrom.
+63\.—(1) All records, registers and other documents kept by the Director-General, the Director-General, Food Administration, the Director, any Port Health Officer or Health Officer or officer of the Board for the purposes of this Act shall be deemed to be public documents, and copies thereof or extracts therefrom certified by the officer responsible for the custody thereof to be true copies or extracts, as the case may be, subscribed by such officer with his name and his official title shall be admissible in evidence as proof of the contents of the documents or extracts therefrom.

 [5/2001; 4/2002; 5/2003]

+[Act 11 of 2019 wef 01/04/2019]

-(2) In any proceedings for the recovery of costs and expenses incurred by the Director-General, the Director, a Port Health Officer or a Health Officer, a certificate purporting to be under the hand of the Director-General or the Director and specifying —
+(2) In any proceedings for the recovery of costs and expenses incurred by the Director-General, the Director-General, Food Administration, the Director, a Port Health Officer or a Health Officer, a certificate purporting to be under the hand of the Director-General, the Director-General, Food Administration or the Director and specifying —

 (a) the costs and expenses claimed as due and payable; and

 (b) the person named in the certificate as liable for the payment thereof,

-shall be prima facie evidence of the facts certified therein and of the signature of the Director-General or the Director thereto, as the case may be.
+shall be prima facie evidence of the facts certified therein and of the signature of the Director-General, the Director-General, Food Administration or the Director thereto, as the case may be.

 [4/2002; 7/2003]

+[Act 11 of 2019 wef 01/04/2019]

 ### Obstruction of persons executing power, etc.